-We serve alcoholic beverages at our Taco Cabana restaurants and some of our Pollo Tropical restaurants and are subject to the "dram-shop" statutes of the jurisdictions in which we serve alcoholic beverages.
+We serve alcoholic beverages at our Taco Cabana restaurants are subject to the "dram-shop" statutes of the jurisdictions in which we serve alcoholic beverages.
 "Dram-shop" statutes generally provide that serving alcohol to an intoxicated or minor patron is a violation of the law.